(Of course, wine helps

 In fact, great content is often inherently risky.

-Make sure your team has at least one of these:
+Make sure your team has at least one

 - Clients who take risks